systemslab/popper-paper/paper/paper.md

 When we compare the generic experimentation workflow shown in
-@Fig:exp_workflow against best-practices in the software engineering world, and in open source communities in particular, we observe a one-to-one correspondence (@Tbl:mapping).
+@Fig:exp_workflow against best-practices in the software engineering world, and in open source communities in particular, we observe a very close correspondence (@Tbl:mapping).

 Scientific Exploration       Software Project
 ---------------------------- -------------------------